galopago/galopago.github.io/_drafts/WiFi-waterproof-led-string.md

 ##### Concept:

-With the advent of addressable LED like WS2812, WS2812b, WS2811, etc. is now possible for small microcontrollers to handle large amounts of leds with only one I/O pin.
-That advantage popularized this component and a lot of variants appeared: surface mount single leds, flexible strips, Christmas-like strings, etc. The last one will be used in this article due to its flexibility and strongness and could adapt easily to different project from Christmas ornaments to led matrix, without soldering or other electrical modiffications.
+With the advent of addressable LED like WS2812, WS2812b, WS2811, etc. is now possible for small microcontrollers to handle large amounts of LEDs with only one I/O pin.
+That advantage popularized this component and a lot of variants appeared: surface mount single leds, flexible strips, Christmas-like strings, etc. The last one will be used in this article due to its flexibility and strength and could adapt easily to different project from Christmas ornaments to led matrix, without soldering or other electrical modifications.

-Con la llegada de los LED direccionables como el WS2812, WS2812b, WS2811, etc. fue posible controlar individualmente grandes cantidades de leds usando un solo pin de microcontrolador!.
-Dicha facilidad de uso contribuyo a popularizar estos componentes y a que estos se vendieran en diferentes presentaciones: leds individuales para montaje superficial, series de luces en tiras flexibles, extensiones de luces tipo "arbol de navidad" a prueba de agua, entre otras.
-Es precisamente estas ultimas las que seran usadas en este proyecto dado lo facil que pueden adaptarse a distintos tipos de proyectos como matrices de leds hasta adornos navideños, sin tener que soldar ni hacer modificaciones electricas a las luces.

-Como microcontrolador se uso un ESP8266, mas precisamente una tarjeta conocida como "NODEMCU V3" que incorpora ya todos los elementos adicionales para poder realizar la programacion inicial desde un computador.
-Utilizando en WiFi incorporado del ESP8266, no solo es posible controlar las secuencias y colores de las luces desde internet, sino que tambien es posible descargarle nuevos programas de forma remota (OTA) usando un combo poderoso: El sistema operativo [Mongoose OS](https://mongoose-os.com/) junto con plataforma para gestion remota de dispositivos [mDASH](https://mdash.net/).
-Mongoose OS usa una version restringida de JavaScript conocida como [mJS](https://github.com/cesanta/mjs), lo que probablemente resultara atractivo para programadores web que ya trabajan con este tipo de tecnologia.
-Mongoose OS esta construido sobre el ESP-IDF de Espressif, por lo tanto pueden hacerse llamados a funciones escritas en C, lo que sin duda tambien resultara atractivo para programadores de microcontroladores "tradicionales" que han trabajado con este lenguaje bastante maduro.
+The microcontroller chosen was an ESP8266, more exactly a development board known as "NODEMCU V3" which has all additional components necessary to start work on programming the MCU with a computer.
+The onboard WiFi of the ESP8266 is not only possible to to change light sequences, but also download a totally different firmware wirelessly (OTA), using a powerful combo: [Mongoose OS](https://mongoose-os.com/) and its remote device management dashboard [mDASH](https://mdash.net/).
+Mongoose OS uses a scaled down version of JavaScript known as [mJS](https://github.com/cesanta/mjs).
+This is an attractive language for web developers whom already work with JS.
+Mongoose OS is built on top of Espressif's ESP-iDF, so it is possible to write functions in C, which is also attractive for more "traditional" embedded programmers.

+The circuit is built using [TUSISTEMITA](https://github.com/galopago/TUSISTEMITA) hardware prototyping system which provides different kind of prebuilt modules which allows to build an electronic project without soldering, but very robust and expandible.

 En cuanto al montaje fisico, se utilizo el sistema de prototipado de hardware [TUSISTEMITA](https://github.com/galopago/TUSISTEMITA) que proporciona una serie de  modulos y elementos preconstruido que permiten realizar un proyecto electonico sin necesidad de soldaduras, haciendolo facilmente modificable y flexible, pero a la vez robusto.
 Todo el conjunto va